ibericode/mailchimp-for-wordpress/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Requires PHP: 5.3

-MailChimp for WordPress, the #1 MailChimp plugin.
+Mailchimp for WordPress, the #1 Mailchimp plugin.

 == Description ==

-#### MailChimp for WordPress
+#### Mailchimp for WordPress

 *Allowing your visitors to subscribe to your newsletter should be easy.
 With this plugin, it finally is.*

-This plugin helps you grow your MailChimp lists and write better newsletters through various methods.
+This plugin helps you grow your Mailchimp lists and write better newsletters through various methods.
 You can create good looking opt-in forms or integrate with any existing form on your site, like your comment, contact or checkout form.

 [youtube https://www.youtube.com/watch?v=fZCYPnFybqU]

 #### Some (but not all) features

-- Connect with your MailChimp account in seconds.
+- Connect with your Mailchimp account in seconds.

 - Sign-up forms which are good looking, user-friendly and mobile optimized.
-You have complete control over the form fields and can send anything you like to MailChimp.
+You have complete control over the form fields and can send anything you like to Mailchimp.

 - Seamless integration with the following plugins:
 	- Default WordPress Comment Form